 - Throughout the school day, staff plan for and seek out opportunities to ensure that children are in a positive frame of mind and enjoying their learning and social experiences at school.

 - A wide range of extra-curricular activities are provided to give all children a chance to share their gifts and talents.
-Assembles, as well as a range of music and dramas performances, workshops and trips offer opportunities for expression in many different ways.
+Assembles, as well as a range of music and drama performances, workshops and trips offer opportunities for expression in many different ways.